hibaa8/TSS2026-LunarLions/README.md

 ## Introduction

 TSS stands for telemetry stream server.
 It is the centralized server for sending and receiving data for the challenge.
-All data from the lunar simulator DUST is sent to TSS, and any commands to control the pressurized rover, or fetch data will be sent to TSS.
+All data from the lunar simulator is sent to TSS, and any commands to control the pressurized rover, or fetch data will be sent to TSS.
 The following document will detail how you can run your own instance of the server and begin developing your software and hardware.

 ### Navigation